 Every time you start with a new material or operation, first perform your feeds & speeds calculations.
 This will give you a reference value to start working with this new material.
 Then be conservative at first and push your machine gradually as you master the operation.
 You will make fewer mistakes and be able to get the most out of your machine's capabilities.

 There are feeds & speeds calculation software that can make your job easier.
-To learn more about the role of different parameters in your cutting, please refer to our article on the subject.
+To learn more about the role of different parameters in your cutting, please refer to our feed & speed guide.

 3/ Select the spoilerboard that suits you best